Bifocal Reading Glasses

 Today’s frames are normally crafted from plastic or metal.
 While at one time lenses were all made from glass, today most are made from a variety of plastic and metal, often polycarbonate or CR-39.

-This evolution has led to spectacles which weigh significantly less than their glass counterparts and break far less frequently.
+This evolution has led to corrective eyeglasses that weigh significantly less than their glass counterparts and break far less frequently.
 In some cases, these plastics also provide greater optical properties, such as greater transmission of light while also absorbing more of the damaging ultraviolet light.

 Specifically, some of these plastics provide a greater refraction index than glass.
 This empowers optometrists with greater flexibility to create accurate corrective lenses with thinner, lighter material for the same relative prescription.

 The latest plastic lenses — entitled izon, may also be utilized to correct stronger problems on the surface of our eyes.
-These innovative lenses create more clear and accurate vision while curbing problems such as comet-tails, halos and starbursts and are especially useful in providing for safer night time driving vision.
+These innovative lenses create more clear and accurate vision while curbing problems such as comet-tails, halos and starbursts and are especially useful in providing for safer driving at night so they can also be used as night driving glasses.

 Additionally you’ll now find high quality computer glasses as well as bifocal sunglasses available in a variety of styles.